Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Trees/Bineary Search Trees.md

 ### Complexity
 Time O(logn)
 Addition space O(1)

+## Balance
+Binary search trees can become unbalanced when items are inserted at inconvient orders, with a ascending or descending order being the worst case.

 ## Getting the order
 An inorder traversal of a binary search tree returns a traversal in order.